tzolov/mcp-annotations/README.md

-> NOTE: This project is moved to: https://github.com/spring-ai-community/mcp-annotations
+> # NOTE: This project has been moved to the https://github.com/spring-ai-community/mcp-annotations.
+See you there!
+This repository is now archived.

 # MCP Annotations